Translations of this page:

 To run a Git build of the Google Chrome Connector, you need to:

-• Run Zotero Standalone and the Google Chrome browser
+• Run Zotero and Chrome

 • Load the Connector extension in Chrome